wynzip/Energy-Price-Forecasting/README.md

 # Energy-Price-Interval-Forecasting
 Final project for the Financial Engineering (FE) Course at Politecnico di Milano, Quantitative Finance.
-Developed by Sara Cupini, Francesco Panichi, Davide Pagani.
+Developed between April 2024 and June 2024 by Sara Cupini, Francesco Panichi, Davide Pagani.
 On Python in an Object-Oriented fashion.
 Final report is present.

 ### DISCLAIMER
 The whole project builds on the foundation code developed by professor Alessandro Brusaferri (researcher at CNR),